-As NHS funding tightens and healthcare services in the UK become even more stretched, what were once roles preserved for doctors - prescribing drugs, ordering x-rays, referring patients and diagnosing etc - are now also done by many senior nurses.
-If you visit any walk-in clinic or minor injury unit, the chances are that you'll be seen by a nurse and some GPs are also using nurse practitioners to ease their workload by carrying out consultations.
+As NHS funding tightens and healthcare services in the UK become even more stretched, what were once roles preserved for doctors – prescribing drugs, ordering x-rays, referring patients and diagnosing etc – are now also done by many senior nurses.
+According to an article by the BBC, if you visit any walk-in clinic or minor injury unit, the chances are that you’ll be seen by a nurse and some GPs are also using nurse practitioners to ease their workload by carrying out consultations.
 There are nearly 330,000 nurses working in the NHS in England whereas by comparison there are only more than 32,000 GPs and 40,000 consultants.

 Research by the British Heart Foundation on heart failure specialist nurses has shown that they can reduce hospital admissions and consultant appointments, giving a saving of over £1,800 per patient.
 The charity Parkinson’s UK also found that a specialist nurse saves over £200,000 a year in avoidable bed days, consultant appointments and unplanned admissions.
 With healthcare changing as medicine advances, and a growing amount of time devoted to helping people manage their conditions, there is arguably a growing role for the expert nurse as a way of making resources stretch further.

 The main way to differentiate between a doctor and a nurse is that a doctor is the one who does the operations while the nurse is the one who assists, although another major difference is the level of education between both positions.

 According to an article on Nurseslabs, doctors have a lengthier education time while nurses can follow a basic scheme to start getting paid work.
 The said education length will determine and influence the salary of each profession, which would mean to say that the higher the education time, the higher the pay.
 If nurses want to progress into senior positions, they have to gather more master’s degrees and doctorate degrees to get a notch higher than that of a regular nurse.